Chart Color Schemes

 Goondiwindi is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Goondiwindi's dwellings, as per the latest Census, consisted of 87.1% houses and 13.0% other dwellings.
-This compares to Non-Metro Qld's 76.4% houses and 23.6% other dwellings.
-Home ownership in Goondiwindi was at 31.3%, with mortgaged dwellings at 31.9% and rented ones at 36.8%.
-The median monthly mortgage repayment was $1,517, below Non-Metro Qld's average of $1,655.
-The median weekly rent figure was $295, compared to Non-Metro Qld's $345.
-Nationally, Goondiwindi's mortgage repayments were lower at $1,517 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.
+In Goondiwindi, as per the latest Census, 87.1% of dwellings were houses, with the remaining 13.0% being semi-detached, apartments, or other types.
+This is compared to Regional Queensland's figures of 76.4% houses and 23.6% other dwellings.
+Home ownership in Goondiwindi stood at 31.3%, with mortgaged properties at 31.9% and rented ones at 36.8%.
+The median monthly mortgage repayment was $1,517, lower than Regional Queensland's average of $1,655.
+The median weekly rent in Goondiwindi was $295, compared to Regional Queensland's $345.
+Nationally, Goondiwindi's mortgage repayments were significantly lower at $1,517 compared to the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing